d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 ## Question Answering

+As another token-level application,
-The final token-level application to consider is question answering, which often reflects capabilities of reading comprehension.
+*question answering* reflects capabilities of reading comprehension.
 For example,
 the Stanford Question Answering Dataset (SQuAD v1.1) consists of reading passages and questions,